WilyWren2/ReactNativeAxaMobileSdk/README.md

 <details><summary>Use this API to get the unique device ID generated by the SDK.</summary>

 Parameters:
--  callback is a function which expects a string value.
+-  callback is a function that expects a string value.

 ```
 AXASDK.getDeviceId((deviceId) => {